HorizonRobotics/gin-config/README.md

 build_model.network_fn = DNN()
 ```

 or

 ```python
 # Inside "config.gin"
 build_model.network_fn=DNN(num_outputs=15)
 ```

 It should be noted, sometimes we want to reference to a third_party or builtin functions
 and it's not reasonable to register them all as configurable reference by gin.external_configurable
 explict in advance.
 The following are the differences between in `Configurable reference` and `Ordinary reference`:

 * `Configurable reference` are functions and classes that decorated by `@gin.configurable` or registered by
 `gin.external_configurable` explictly.
 It's a subset of `Ordinary reference`.

 * `Configurable reference` can be configured with default values by Gin.

 * When refer to a `Configurable reference`,  you should make sure that the reference is
 registered to `gin` (decorated using @gin.configurable and imported) before parsing the config.

 * When refer to an `Ordinary reference`, you should make sure that the reference is defined and can be accessed
-when the reference is actually evaluated.
-But a good practice is to avoid referencing local variables.
-For the purpose of readability and stability, you should only use `Ordinary reference` for glabally accessible identifiers.
+from modules imported by Gin (through import statement).

 ### 5. Configuring the same function in different ways ("scopes")